 Here in Minnesota, we’re known for our unique love of foods on a stick.
 If you’ve ever been to our state fair, you know what I’m talking about.
 Come hungry because you can feast on deep fried walleye on a stick, macaroni and cheese on a stick, even a deep fried candy bar on a stick!

-I love these because a) they are obviously super easy to make, but b) they also travel well and can hang out at an afternoon barbecue without sacrificing taste.
+I love these skewers because a) they are obviously super easy to make, but b) they also travel well and can hang out at an afternoon barbecue without sacrificing taste.

-- Chunk feta cheese, cut into cubes
+- Chunk feta cheese cut into cubes

 - Dried oregano